-Boston Harbor Distillery (Dorchester): Their table-side tasting tour offers several samples and a history of their operation for $10/pp. They also have a VIP tour ($40/pp), offering a “back-room of whiskey-making” experience.
-Also in Dorchester is Bully Boy Distillers, which also offers tours and tastings for $10 as well.
+Boston Harbor Distillery (Dorchester): Their table-side tasting tour offers several samples and a history of their operation for $20/pp. They also have a VIP tour ($50/pp), offering a “back-room of whiskey-making” experience.
+Also in Dorchester is Bully Boy Distillers, which is worth a look too.

 Explore Beautiful Wintry Neighborhoods in Boston